calendar42/Calendar42-documentation/rest-api/objects.md

 }
 ```

+##### @todo: update the trip data serializer

-@todo: currently the serializer for trip data still returns too much data and doesn't correctly format everything:
+Currently the serializer for trip data still returns too much data and doesn't correctly format everything:

 * In the root data object, deprecate everything but "legs":
     * deprecate .requestParameters (it's already in the parent object)
     * deprecate .walkTime
     * deprecate .endTime (it's in the event for arrive_by/ depart_form. routes don't have start/endtimes)
     * deprecate .startTime (it's in the event for arrive_by/ depart_form. routes don't have start/endtimes)
     * deprecate .walkDistance
     * deprecate .tooSloped
     * deprecate .walkLimitExceeded
     * deprecate .waitingTime
     * deprecate .elevationLost
     * deprecate .elevationGained
     * deprecate .transitTime
     * deprecate .mode (already in query_parameters)
     * deprecate .duration
     * deprecate .transfers
     * deprecate .duration
 * In the leg data objects:
     * Rewrite modes to be similar to [Transport Modes](/rest-api/constants/#transport-mode)
     * Rewrite datetime stamps to be similar to [Date time](/rest-api/guidelines/#date-time)
     * Rewirite camelcased keys to underscores

 ## Calendar